Emergency medical services in the United States: Funding and manpower models

 EMS is sometimes provided by volunteers.
 Agencies that were once strictly volunteer have begun supplementing their ranks with compensated members in order to keep up with booming call volumes.
 As of 2004, the largest "Private Enterprise" provider of contract EMS services in North America was American Medical Response, based in Greenwood Village, Colorado.
 The second-largest US EMS provider is Rural/Metro Corporation, based in Scottsdale, Arizona; Rural/Metro Corporation also provides EMS services to parts of Latin America.
 Like AMR, Rural/Metro provided other transportation services, such as non-emergency transport and "coach", or wheelchair, transportation.
 On October 28, 2015, AMR announced that it had finalized the acquisition of Rural/Metro, forming the largest EMS organization in the United States and employing nearly 25,000 individuals.

 Many colleges and universities now also have their own EMS agencies.
 Collegiate EMS programs vary somewhat from university to university; however, most agencies are fully staffed by student volunteers.
 Agencies might operate what is called a Quick Response Service (which does not transport patients but acts as a first responder to scenes) providing initial patient assessment and care, or they might operate certified ambulance services staffed with EMTs or Paramedics.
 Some groups limit services to within their campus, while others extend services to the surrounding community.
 Services provided by college and university agencies may include ambulance services, mass-casualty incident response, aero-medical services, and search-and-rescue teams.

 While fire service in the US is rated based on ISO classes, and fire insurance rates (casualty insurance) are based on those classes, EMS does not receive ratings, nor are there corresponding monetary savings in health or life insurance policies.
 Unlike fire and police protection, which are recognize as an essential services by the Federal Government, it has been left to local governments to determine if emergency medical services are necessary for their communities.
 This lack of federal recognition as an essential service has left emergency medical services grossly underfunded throughout the United States, leading to service closures and gaps in coverage for citizens throughout the country.

 Medical control

 EMS providers work under the authority and indirect supervision of a medical director, or board-certified physician who oversees the policies and protocols of a particular EMS system or organization.
-Both the medical director and the actions he or she undertakes are often referred to as "Medical Control".
+Both the medical director and the actions they undertake are often referred to as "Medical Control".